 Research Fellow, Faculty of Social Sciences

-I am currently working as a research associate for UK Space Agency PASSES project responsible for mapping peat condition using observations from satellites through the EU Copernicus programme and emerging industrial hosted processing capabilities.
-I am also responsible for researching and developing workflows (using R, Python and Google Earth Engine) that afterwards will be part of a platform which will analyse condition and subsidence of peatlands in Indonesia.
+I am currently working as a research associate in the Integrated ClimAte Resilience UnderStanding (ICARUS) Belize project funded by Leverhulme Trust responsible for analysing climatological data and detecting extreme weather events by using precipitation time series dataset and observations from satellites through the EU Copernicus programme.
+I am also responsible for researching and developing workflows (using R, Python and Google Earth Engine).

 I study environment processes through remote sensing data.